Enhancing Performance Bounds of Multiple-Ring Networks with Cyclic Dependencies based on Network Calculus: Pay Multiplexing Only at Convergence Points

+In order to benchmark the delay bounds obtained with the PMOC approach against the existing ones, i.e., Time Stopping and Backlog-based, we consider the same case of study and scenario detailed in Sec. \ref{RW-results}.

+Fig. \ref{fig:RW2-comparisonb} shows a comparison of the different approaches when enlarging the network size.
+As we can notice, the PMOC approach offers tighter delay bounds for large-scale networks while guaranteeing the flows deadline, in comparison with the conventional methods, e.g., for a network of $100$ nodes, the PMOC delay is $0.3$ms compared to $33.8$ms and $1.6$s for Time-Stopping and Backlog-based methods, respectively.
+Hence, the maximum network size respecting the flow deadline is about 20 and 27 nodes with the Backlog-based and Time Stopping methods, respectively; whereas it achieves 100 nodes with PMOC approach.
+This represents an enhancement of network scalability up to $400$\% under PMOC, with reference to conventional timing analyses.

-\textbf{Impact of increasing congestion}: as illustrated in Figure \ref{fig:ratio}, when considering Scenario 2, the time stopping method diverges for a global utilization rate around $22.22\%$, which corresponds to a feasibility condition of $\frac{2}{M-1}$; whereas it achieves $55.55\%$ with our proposed approach, which corresponds to the feasibility condition of $\frac{M}{2\times(M-1)} = \frac{M \rho_{max}}{R}$ where $\rho_{max} = \frac{R}{2(M-1)}$.
-It is worth noting that this feasibility condition is computed for broadcast communication, which is the worst-case of contentions since all the flows cross all the nodes.
-However, a full utilization rate still is achievable under the Backlog-based even if the delay bounds are overly pessimistic.
+Fig. \ref{fig:RW2-comparisonc} illustrates the impact of increasing the congestion on the different methods.
+As we can see, the Time Stopping method diverges for a global utilization rate around 22.22\%, which corresponds to $\frac{2}{M-1}$ as explained in Sec. \ref{RW-results}; whereas it achieves 55.55\% with our proposed approach, which corresponds to the upper bound on the network utilization rate in Conjecture 1 when $h=M$: $\frac{M}{2(M-1)}$.
+However, a full utilization rate is still achievable under the Backlog-based method, even if the delay bounds are overly pessimistic, e.g., $1,22$s for $U_{max}=99\%$.
+Furthermore, the maximum network utilization rate respecting the flows deadline is only about $7.1\%$ and $19.36\%$ with the Backlog-based and Time Stopping methods, respectively, compared to $54.6\%$ with PMOC.
+This represents an enhancement of resource efficiency up to $670$\% under PMOC, with reference to conventional timing analyses.\\

-\textbf{Impact of enlarging network scalability}: Figure \ref{fig:nbrNode} illustrates the impact of the network size on the end-to-end delay bounds using the different conventional methods and the proposed one, when considering Scenario 3.
-Obviously, the delay bounds increase with the network size, since the number of generated messages and crossed nodes increase.
-As we can notice, the proposed approach leads to tighter delay bounds for large-scale networks, in comparison with the conventional methods.
-This fact enhances definitely the system scalability.

-\textbf{Impact of QoS Mangemet}: Fig \ref{fig:priority} illustrates the upper bounds on end-to-end delays of the different traffic classes, described in Table \ref{tab:case-study-tc-parameters}, when increasing the number of nodes.
-Obviously, the delay bounds increase with the network size, but the large-scale network of $100$ nodes still is stable, i.e., bounded delays.
-For example, the delay bound of HRT traffic for a network of $100$ nodes is $1$ms. \\

-\textbf{Discussion}:\textit{ this detailed sensitivity analysis shows that using the proposed timing analysis approach yields to enhance the guaranteed system schedulability for large-scale network, when the stability condition is verified.
-The Time Stopping method actually limits the network performance in terms of resource efficiency, i.e. the utilization rate decreases dramatically when the network size increases; whereas the Backlog-based method limits the system scalability, i.e. the nodes number is hardly constrained to guarantee tight temporal deadlines.
-Hence, the proposed approach allows to bridge the gap between these two conventional methods, by enhancing the resource efficiency and system scalability.}\\